kedark3/check-rhv/README.md

 io-shinken-checks-rhv
 ========================
-Checks for Red Hat Virtualization (RHV) using wrapanapi
+Checks for Red Hat Virtualization (RHV) using wrapanapi.
+Compatible with py3.6 and py3.7

 Dependencies
 ============